aosoft/UnityHDROutputPlugin/README.md

 * Request HDR Output
     * (checked) If the display is possible to output HDR color, set to HDR output mode.
     * (not checked) Always output with SDR.
-* Topmost
+* Relative EV
-    Set to the topmost window.
+    Adjust the brightness of the preview.

 ## Notes